doom-neovim/doom-nvim/README.md

 - Project search (and more) utilities, powered by [telescope.nvim].

-# Prerequisites
+## Prerequisites

 - Curl 7.x
 - Git 2.23+
-- Neovim 0.5.0
+- Neovim 0.5.0 onwards
 - GNU `find`
 - _OPTIONALS:_
   - [ripgrep] 11.0+ or [fd] 7.3.0+ (improves file indexing performance for some commands)